slingr-stack/slingr-docs/content/en/extensions/packages/create-your-own-package.md

 When a new package is registered, it is associated with the developer who registered it.
 However, it is possible to transfer ownership to another account through a tool available in the package edition section.

 After registration, you can update available versions in the Developer Portal.
-Every time a new tag is pushed to the repo, update the versions this way.
+Versions of packages are managed through git tags.
+The first tag of the repo must point to the master branch of the repo.
-It is not possible to replace versions of packages; for new versions, create new versions.
+It is not possible to replace versions of packages; for new versions, create new tags/versions.

 You can change the icon of the package in the package details.
 The icon must be in `png` format, size `48x48px.